MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Load generated dataset for SFT; load target open-source model and expand training data.

 **Reflection (2025-11-17)**
 Here I started preparing for QLoRA in earnest: dataset structuring and 4-bit feasibility work.
 The major challenge was the reality of Colab GPU fragility: bitsandbytes and quantisation can be unstable depending on runtime versions and binaries.
-This is exactly the kind of reproducibility issue dissertation work must document.
 The insight that QLoRA feasibility depends on careful quantisation setup is central because it justifies why dependency pinning becomes a research requirement, not just an engineering preference.
 Also, aligning QueryRunner with ReAct’s “Act” concept shows that the work wasn’t siloed—execution and evaluation were being designed with future agent experiments in mind.

 ## 2025-12-02
 - Activities: Reviewed current notebook scaffold (GCP auth, connector, QueryRunner, schema helpers, Llama-3-8B load).
 Drafted project structure plan in .md files (ARCHITECTURE.md, CONFIG.md, DATA.md, NOTES.md, scripts for data prep/train/eval/agent).
 Completed generation of 200 NL-SQL pairs using GPT-5 and ClassicModels context.